-Leading organizations are distinguished by how they create capacity for systems to address inevitably unplanned events.
-The cost of this realization is nothing, but the payoff and return on caring can be priceless.
+is nothing, but the payoff and return on caring can be priceless.
 We saw this when we were invited by Dan Saddler of Structure Tone Southwest to lead a workshop with future superintendents about how to be better coaches by improving planning conversations.

-Most safety professionals get into safety to make a difference in the lives of those they touch, but finding time to do this can be difficult.
+Most safety professionals get into safety to make a difference in the lives of those they touch but finding time to do this can be difficult.
 Too often, they are pulled in different directions ranging from selling to new customers, to completing audits, inspecting a crane, or explaining how to perform complex tasks safely.
 Rarely do they get a chance to coach young foremen.
-Over the course of the workshop, the room lit up as the team saw that with little practice on how to leverage conversations, they could look at their safety system with fresh set of engaged eyes.
+As we shared numerous examples of safety conversations captured by their own team, the room lit up as they saw that with little practice, they could look at their safety system with a fresh set of engaged eyes.
 Just as important, however, by equipping these young engineers with this insight, Structure Tone underscored its core values and reinforced its commitment to them.

-A Little Caring and Recognition Goes a Long Way
+A Little Caring and Recognition Goes a Long Way.

 We all love gift cards.
-Workers especially see them as a recognition for a job well done.
+Workers especially see them as recognition for a job well done.
 One of our customers videoed a project superintendent giving out a gift card at a staff meeting.
-The recipient was a Hispanic concrete foremen who was rewarded for getting his crew engaged.
+The recipient was a Hispanic concrete foreman who was rewarded for getting his crew engaged.
 It was the first staff meeting in 20 years where someone was rewarded for a PTP.
 One reason this hadn't occurred more often is that there is no definition of "good" that defines when a reward should be given.

-SmartTagIt gave them a benchmark for what "good" looked and felt like.
+SmartTaglt gave them a benchmark for what "good" looked and felt like.
 When we asked if the superintendent spoke Spanish, the reply was no. We then asked if the foreman conducted the PTP in English or Spanish, we were told he held them in Spanish.
 How was the superintendent able to know the foreman had done a good job if he didn't know what was being said?